Sales Process Optimization: How to Build a Scalable Revenue Engine

 • Signal monitoring: Real-time alerts when target accounts show buying behavior

 Conversation intelligence analyzes sales calls and meetings to enable coaching at scale, identify winning patterns, and surface deal risks early.
-Chorus and similar platforms turn every call into coaching data by extracting key moments, objections, competitor mentions, and next steps automatically.
+Chorus, ZoomInfo's conversation intelligence product, turns every call into coaching data by extracting key moments, objections, competitor mentions, and next steps automatically, and feeds those signals directly into the GTM Context Graph for deal intelligence and forecasting.
+Choosing the right sales coaching software determines how effectively those insights translate into rep improvement and consistent performance gains.

 Conversation intelligence captures: